strangeprogrammer/CodeTutorials/README.md

 ## ADDITIONAL INFORMATION

-If necessary, remove the database with
+If necessary, remove the database with:

 	rm ./db.squlite3

-To create a super user to help manage the server and model contents, run
+To create a super user to help manage the server and model contents, run:

 	./manage.py createsuperuser